 I am a Ph.D.
 Candidate in modern Italian history at University of California, Santa Barbara.
-My interests include modern European/Italian history, Fascist Italy, Italian colonialism, cultural and intellectual history, consumer/material cultures, and transnationalism.
+My interests include modern Europe/Italy, Italian Fascism, Italian colonialism, cultural and intellectual history, consumer/material cultures, and transnationalism.

-Some of the awards, honors, and fellowships I have received include: A Council for European Studies Pre-Dissertation Research Fellowship (Columbia University, 2015); two Albert and Elaine Borchard Foundation European Studies Fellowships for Dissertation Research (UCSB, 2014; 2015); two History Associates Fellowships (UCSB, 2014; 2015); a Graduate Students Association Excellence in Teaching Award (UCSB, 2014); a Graduate Distinguished Scholar Award (SFSU, 2012); The Paul O'Meara Memorial Fellowship (SFSU, 2011); and a Distinguished Achievement Award (SFSU, 2011).
+Some of the awards, honors, and fellowships I have received include: “First Alternate” for the Rome Prize in Modern Italian Studies (American Academy in Rome, 2017); “Alternate” for the Fulbright Research Grant (Fulbright US Student Program, 2017); A Graduate Humanities Research Fellowship (UCSB, 2016); A Council for European Studies Pre-Dissertation Research Fellowship (Columbia University, 2015); Two Albert and Elaine Borchard Foundation European Studies Fellowships for Dissertation Research (UCSB, 2014; 2015); A Graduate Students Association Excellence in Teaching Award (UCSB, 2014); and A Graduate Distinguished Scholar Award (SFSU, 2012).